donkirkby/live-py-plugin/docs/starting_pycharm.md

 ## Live Coding Display ##
 That was the fun learning tool, now what can you do with real code?
-I did create a turtle class that writes to PDF, so that will let you use turtle graphics in a few more situations, but the main feature is a different view that helps you visualize what's happening inside your code so you don't have to keep running it in your head.
+I did create turtle classes that write to PDF or SVG, so that will let you use turtle graphics in a few more situations, but the main feature is a different view that helps you visualize what's happening inside your code so you don't have to keep running it in your head.
 I'll start with a trivial chunk of code where I assign